getsentry/rfcs/text/0002-new-architecture.md

 ## Client Pipeline

-These are changes we expect in the protocl and client behavior.
+These are changes we expect in the protocol and client behavior.

 ### Push Config into Clients